arslancb/clipbucket/upload/plugins/speaker/README.md

 To activate this plugin, go to the plugin manager and add click on the "install button" on the "Video Speaker" plugin.
 This will create 3 tables in CB database.
 It will also add locales for the plugin.
 In this version English and French are supported.

+## Requirements
+This plugin is based on the following plugins :

+-**Extended Search** (Optional) : Used to perform search with CB search CORE but into speakers data.
+If not installed the search will not be active.
+- **Common Library** (Required) : Used in this plugin for localisation **(not yet implémented)**
+- **php5-intl** The plugin need this php package to be installed. a function uses iconv function to convert some text in utf8.
 # Uninstall
 Uninstalling the plugin in the plugin manager will remove the 3 database tables and clean up the locales.